-One two, miss a few, ninety-nine, trescientos millones.
+One two, miss a few, 99, trescientos millones.
 That’s the number of people who hable Spanish: Three hundred million, almost five percent of the world population.
-While the suits are battling Mandarin, travellers of every strain are turning in droves to the allure of the Spanish (or Castilian) lingo.
+While the suits are battling Mandarin, travelers of every strain are turning in droves to the allure of the Spanish (or Castilian) lingo.

 Bueno for them.
 My first attempt was far from poetic.
 I was crammed into a Barcelona bar watching England prepare for a penalty shootout against Euro 2004 hosts, Portugal.
 My pint was empty and panic was setting in.
 The barman caught my gaze for what must have been a millisecond, and the crowd went quiet.
 “Uno pint of lager por favor!”
 Moments later he handed me a beer; the one that would eventually console me following England’s defeat.

 Learning Spanish has equally great rewards for travelers.
 Just look at the roll call of Spanish speaking countries: Argentina, Bolivia, Chile, Colombia*, Costa Rica, Cuba, Dominican Republic, Ecuador*, El Salvador, Equatorial Guinea, Guatemala, Honduras*, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, and Venezuela*.
 It’s like the who’s who of backpacking.
 It’s the Westside Story’s Sharks to the Jets.
 A set of dark silk, draped across some of the raunchiest destinations on earth.